jules2689/trudeau/trudeau/2020-04-21/post_news.md

 All right.
 That is the Prime Minister of Canada with his daily update on how his government is tackling the pandemic.
-I'm going to bring back Vassy and David and each 30 seconds because we're close to the top of the clock.
-Vassy, you can have the first 30.
+I'm going to bring back Vassy and David and each 30 seconds because we're close to the top of the clock. you can have the first 30.